Skip to main content

 The GOcontroll Moduline controllers are shipped with standard passwords and for maximal flexibility, root login is enabled by default.
 To bring a higher level of security to your controller, it is recommended to change login credentials.

-Before disabling root login, be sure there is a user account active on the controller so login is still possible.
+Before disabling root login over SSH, be sure there is a user account active on the controller so login is still possible.
 By default the user GOcontroll is available on the controller.
 It is important to change the password of this user.
 The change of this password is also part of this article.

 Login to your controller using SSH or the serial terminal.